Global Affairs Canada Authentication Services Section RequirementsAuthentication Legalization Canada

 - It may not be possible to process a particular document if the content is misleading or believed that it is to be used for a fraudulent purpose.
 You will be advised if this is the case.

-- Religious documents are not accepted, even if they are certified, signed and sealed by a Canadian notary or commissioner of oaths.
+- Religious documents are not accepted, even if they are certified, signed and sealed by a Canadian notary.

 - In order to authenticate a signature the name of the person must be provided or the signature legible.

 - Photocopies of original documents can be processed .
-However, they must be certified true copies, signed and sealed by a Canadian lawyer, notary or commissioner of oaths.
+However, they must be certified true copies, signed and sealed by a Canadian notary.

 - Most lawyers are notaries, but please confirm that this is the case with the lawyer you select.